kouliping/en/CLI/Config.md

 Enter the access-key and secrete key in accordance with the prompt, to complete configuration and the other items are optional.

-The region-id of the region where the resource is defaults to cn-north-1.
+The region-id of the region where the resource defaults to cn-north-1.

 The gateway address endpoint defaults to www.jdcloud-api.com.